pascalmachnik/advanced_deep_learning/README.md

 # Advanced Deep Learning in Physics

-University coursework repository.
-Each task produces a Jupyter notebook with code and a short LaTeX report (0.5–1 A4 page).
+University coursework repository for exploring advanced deep learning methods applied to problems from physics.
+Each task consists of a Jupyter notebook with code and a short LaTeX report.

 ## Structure